FFrabetti/Cooperative-container-migration/docs/stateful migration.md

 The actual loop is implemented in its own [script file](../stateful%20migration/vol_to_tar.sh), mounted in the container for better modularity and ease of management.
 Similarly, by keeping the steps 1 and 2 described above separated (left and right-hand side of the pipeline), we can easily change things so that just a _subset_ of volumes is backed up (and migrated).

-The script containing a cleaned-up version of the above code can be found [here](../stateful%20migration/volumes_backup.sh).
+A script containing a comprehensive version of the above code can be found [here](../stateful%20migration/volumes_backup.sh).

 ### Restore volumes content ###